SkyCiv Documentation

 However, the equation above is only applicable if the eccentricities are within the kern ( \( \frac{L}{6} \) ) of the foundation where bearing pressure is present in the whole area.

-To satisfy the foundation geometric dimensions, the allowable bearing capacity of the soil should greater than governing base pressure under the footing.
+To satisfy the foundation geometric dimensions, the allowable bearing capacity of the soil should greater than the governing base pressure under the footing.

 \( \text{Allowable Bearing Capacity} > \text{ Actual (Governing) Bearing Pressure on the Foundation} \)